Dan Hardy: Biography

 Hardy was born in Nottingham, England, where he began martial arts training at the age of 5.
-Hardy's initial education was in Taekwondo, and he later began competing at the age of 7.
-He started practising other martial arts as a teenager, which included Karate, Jujutsu, Judo and eventually wushu.
-After he had finished college, he began Muay Thai and Boxing at the age of 19.
-He then moved to Mixed martial arts a year later.
+Hardy's initial education was in taekwondo, and he later began competing at the age of 7.
+He started practising other martial arts as a teenager, which included karate, jujutsu, judo and eventually wushu.
+He began muay Thai and boxing at the age of 19.
+He then moved to mixed martial arts a year later.
 His nickname, "The Outlaw", comes from the screen name he used online when he was looking for training partners after a disagreement with a coach which led to his former training partners being forbidden to work with him.

 Ultimate Fighting Championship

-Hardy defeated Akihiro Gono via split decision in his UFC debut at UFC 89.
+Hardy defeated Akihiro Gono via split decision in his UFC debut at UFC 89 on October 18, 2008.
 Gono was left swollen and bloody by several of Hardy's left hooks.
 Gono rocked Hardy on several occasions.
 In the third round, Gono pushed Hardy to the canvas and while there, landed an illegal knee to the head of the downed fighter causing the fight to be stopped for a lengthy period and a point deduction for Gono.
 Hardy recovered and went on to win the split decision (29–28, 28–29, and 29–28).

-Hardy knocked out Rory Markham at 1:09 of the first round with a clean counter left hook on 21 February 2009 at UFC 95.
+Hardy knocked out Rory Markham at 1:09 of the first round on 21 February 2009 at UFC 95.
 In his post-fight interview, Hardy retorted to Markham's pre-fight accusation that he had weak hands by exclaiming to the ecstatic crowd, "No punching power?
 What do you have to say about that?"

 Hardy next faced Marcus Davis at UFC 99 on 13 June 2009.
-The grudge between the two began with the Irish-American Davis fighting in the UK against local fighters and defeating them all.
-Hardy stated that the UK was his home and he did not want Davis in it, building a fan base.
-It started to get personal when Hardy began openly insulting Davis, calling him a 'fake Irishman' and stating that Davis's website "looked like a St. Patrick's day gift shop blew up."
+The grudge between the two began with the American Davis fighting in the UK against local fighters and defeating them all.
+Hardy stated that the UK was his home and began openly insulting Davis, calling him a 'fake Irishman' and stating that Davis's website "looked like a St. Patrick's day gift shop blew up."
 Afterwards, on a UK underground MMA website, Hardy encouraged fans to post photoshopped pictures of Davis in a homosexual fashion.
 The pictures upset Davis, causing him to confront Hardy at a UFC 99 press conference.
 The two continued to argue, but finally agreed to settle it in the cage.
-After a three-round war, the judges awarded Hardy a razor-thin split decision victory.
+Hardy won the fight via split decision.
 Davis stormed out of the cage, ignoring Hardy's attempts to make peace.
 Davis later told reporters that he wanted a rematch with Hardy in Ireland or Boston, as well as stating how controversial he thought the decision was.
 Hardy insisted in his post-fight interview with Davis (and after the event to fans) that all of the controversy was an effort to get Davis off his game-plan and that it was nothing personal.